The apricot is a delectable, sweet fruit. It is the first fruit tree to bloom in spring and the earliest to harvest in summer.

 - Apricots can be frozen, canned, or dried.
 To freeze the fruit first remove the stone.
 Pick apricots firm-ripe if you plan to can or freeze the fruit.

-- Seeds of apricot variety ‘Sweetheart’ can be eaten like almonds; the seed of most cultivars is not edible.
+- Seeds of the apricot variety ‘Sweetheart’ can be eaten like almonds; the seed of most cultivars is not edible.

 - Spider mites can cause leaves to become mottled and discolored; fine silk webbing will be seen on the undersides of leaves.
 Spray leaves with summer oil to smother mites.

-- Codling moth larva can chew small holes in leaves; the holes will be surrounded by black excrement.
+- Codling moth larvae can chew small holes in leaves; the holes will be surrounded by black excrement.
 In late spring place pheromone traps to attract and trap male moths to prevent mating.
 Trap larvae in sticky tree bands.